Best Hiking Backpacks 2026: 13 Compared (10 Sources)

 If budget < $200

-→ Go with the REI Co-op Trailmade 60 ($179).
-It is the only sub-$200 pack that includes an adjustable torso, padded hipbelt, and rain cover.
-GearJunkie and REI staff both recommend it as the best entry-level option, and it handles loads up to 35 lb — sufficient for most 2-3 day trips. [src3, src4]
+→ REI Co-op Trailmade 60 ($179).
+The only sub-$200 pack that includes an adjustable torso, padded hipbelt, and rain cover.
+GearJunkie and REI staff both recommend it as the best entry-level option, and the 2026 refresh added a U-shaped front zipper for quick main-compartment access.
+Handles loads up to 35 lb — sufficient for most 2-3 day trips. [src2, src3, src4]

 If primary use is thru-hiking or ultralight backpacking

 → Prioritize pack weight over features.
-If your base weight is under 15 lb, the Hyperlite Mountain Gear Southwest 55 (1 lb 13 oz) or Gossamer Gear Mariposa 60 (2 lb 2 oz) save 2-3 lb over traditional packs.
-If your base weight is 15-20 lb, the Osprey Exos 58 (2 lb 13 oz) provides better suspension comfort at minimal weight penalty. [src1, src6, src7]
+If base weight is under 15 lb, the Hyperlite Mountain Gear Southwest 55 (1 lb 15 oz, 2026 refresh with Dyneema Woven Composite 3.9) or Gossamer Gear Mariposa 60 (2 lb 2 oz) save 2-3 lb over traditional packs.
+If base weight is 15-20 lb, the Osprey Exos 58 (2 lb 13 oz) provides better suspension comfort at minimal weight penalty. [src1, src3, src6, src7]

-→ Choose the Gregory Baltoro 75 or Osprey Aether 65.
+→ Gregory Baltoro 75 (~$400) or Osprey Aether 65.
 Both have suspension systems rated for 50-60 lb loads.
-The Baltoro excels at load stability on rough terrain with its rotating shoulder straps, while the Aether offers a more adjustable fit with its Custom Fit-on-the-Fly system. [src1, src3, src5]
+The Baltoro excels at load stability on rough terrain with its rotating shoulder straps, while the Aether offers a more adjustable fit with its Custom Fit-on-the-Fly system.
+For a sub-3 lb option that still hauls 35-40 lb, consider the Granite Gear Blaze 60 (~$300, 3 lb). [src1, src2, src3, src5]

-→ The Osprey Atmos AG 65 has the most comfortable suspension on the market according to both Switchback Travel and OutdoorGearLab.
-The AntiGravity system wraps around the body rather than sitting against it, providing ventilation and weight distribution that no other pack matches in the 30-35 lb load range. [src1, src2]
+→ Osprey Atmos AG 65 (2026 refresh, $370).
+The most comfortable suspension on the market according to Switchback Travel and OutdoorGearLab.
+The AntiGravity system wraps around the body rather than sitting against it.
+The 2026 refresh added more hipbelt padding and improved main-compartment access — fixing the two most common complaints. [src1, src2, src9]

 Default recommendation

-→ The Osprey Atmos AG 65 ($370) is the safest pick for unknown requirements.
-It handles weekend trips to week-long hikes, carries 20-35 lb comfortably, fits most body types with its adjustable torso, and has the most comfortable suspension system on the market.
-If budget is a concern, step down to the Gregory Paragon 60 ($300) for similar versatility at lower weight and price. [src1, src2]
+→ Osprey Atmos AG 65 (2026 refresh, $370).
+The safest pick for unknown requirements.
+Handles weekend trips to week-long hikes, carries 20-35 lb comfortably, fits most body types with its adjustable torso, and has the most comfortable suspension system on the market — now with 2026 hipbelt and access improvements.
+If budget is a concern, step down to the Gregory Paragon 60 ($300) or REI Flash 55 ($229) for similar versatility at lower weight and price. [src1, src2, src9]

 Key Market Trends (2026)